 Physical Gold vs. Gold Stocks – What’s the Difference?

-There is a major difference between investing in physical gold vs. gold stocks.
+There is a major difference between buying physical gold vs. gold stocks.
 Generally, when you are investing in gold, you are investing in bullion, and you’re directly purchasing the precious metal itself in the form of gold bars or coins.
 On the other hand, when you invest in gold stocks, you’re purchasing a stock like any other.

 So which of these methods of investing in gold is better?
-Well, that really depends on your particular circumstances – for example, your investment goals and your risk profile.
+Well, that really depends on your particular circumstances – for example, your investment goals and risk profile.

 Let’s take a look at each of the ways you can invest in our favorite shiny yellow metal.